 Plastic refractories are delivered in an unfired and formable condition.
-They are installed by use of a pneumatic hammer to form the refractory mass.
-These products are used both for original installations and for patching.
-Plastic refractories can be used in many varied applications and locations because they are essentially formed by the installer to fit the specific use area.
+They are installed by use of a pneumatic hammer (Rammed Installation) to form the refractory mass.
+These monolithic products are used both for original installations and for patching.
+Plastic refractories can be used in many varied applications including blast furnaces, basic oxygen furnaces (BOF), steel ladles, iron ladles, argon-oxygen decarburization (AOD), electric arc furnaces (EAF), degasser, furnaces, and more.
+Plastics are utilized in various locations because they are essentially formed by the installer to fit the specific use area.

 Important aspects for the successful installation and use of plastic refractories include ramming equipment, ramming technique, forming, trimming, venting and curing.
 While each situation may have some special considerations the fundamentals in brief are as follows:

 1. Pneumatic ramming tool with 2.5 to 3 inch convex aluminum head.
 This allows optimum knitting of the plastic refractory slabs required to fill the required space.
 Care needs to be taken in the amount of ramming (the plastic refractory already has density, the installation process is to knit the individual pieces together) and direction of ramming (toward forms, ports and anchors is recommended).

 2. Support forms may be required for roofs, arches and ports as the plastic could slump during installation.
 These forms need to be sturdy and well braced to prevent flexing while the full weight of the refractory plastic is supported.